LesserKnownThings/Loading-Screen/README.md

 <br>
 2. Add the LoadingManager script in the scene
 <br>
-3. There are 2 premade LoadingScreenPatterns, if you want you can create others
+3. There are 2 premade LoadingScreenPatterns, if you want you can create others by going in the assets and pressing right click then LesserKnown/Scene Settings
 <br>
 4. Press the Create Loader button in LoadingManager, this will create a premade UI for the loading screen